-According to many research studies, the middle school years are a critical time in your child's life and will set the course for his or her future.
-Middle school is the time to strengthen study habits, identify interests, and build a foundation for educational success.
+The middle school years are a critical time that can help shape the course of your child's future.
+Middle school is a wonderful time to strengthen study habits, discover interests and build a foundation for lifelong success.

-Our goal is for every student to graduate from high school prepared to be successful in post-secondary experiences.
-Most college graduates earn more money during their working years than those who have a high school diploma.
+Our goal is for every student to graduate from high school with the skills, attributes and knowledge necessary to acquire meaningful and rewarding employment in a dynamic international workforce.
 Businesses want employees who know how to think and solve problems.

-As part of our commitment to provide a customized world-class educational program for each student, the Howard County Public School System has instituted a Middle School Program of Studies designed to be rigorous and relevant to students' lives to prepare them for high school, college, and careers.
+As part of our commitment to prepare every Howard County public student for the best possible start in life, the Howard County Public School System (HCPSS) has instituted a Middle School Program of Studies designed to empower them to achieve in high school, college and careers.

-This catalog was created to help you and your child learn about each course your child will take next year.
+This catalog is intended to help you and your child learn about each course they will take next year.
 The courses are organized by grade and subject and identified by course numbers, which you will find on your child's Middle School Course Registration Form.
-After reviewing this guide, if you still have questions, please contact your child's School Counselor.
+After reviewing this guide, if you still have guestions, please contact your child's school counselor.